In under 20 years, Indiana has grown from hardly any mountain bike trails to becoming a mountain bike destination in the Midwest. Indiana is home to:

-- A variety of trail experiences that include wide, mellow double-track, fast and flowy as well as tight and technical.
+- A variety of trail experiences include wide, mellow double-track, fast and flowy as well as tight and technical.

-- Premier destinations such as Brown County, an IMBA Bronze-Level Ride Center with Epic Ride, and Griffin Bike Park.
+- Premier destinations such as Brown County, an IMBA Bronze-level Ride Center with Epic Ride, and Griffin Bike Park.

 - A thriving mountain bike culture with more riders, clubs, and events each year.

 - Trail difficulty ratings

 - Share the trail: Etiquette for natural surface trails

 - DNR off-road cycling permit